Orival Pessini: Career

 In 2014, Orival starred unmasked in the global series Amores Roubados as Father José, opposite Patrícia Pillar.
 In that same year, his character Fofão paraded in the carnival being honored by the school Rosas de Ouro that brought the theme "Unforgettable" recalling figures that marked the lives of many people.

 He died on 14 October 2016, aged 72, after being admitted to Hospital São Luiz, in São Paulo, to undergo treatment against a cancer in the spleen.

 After Pessini's death, the masks (and their molds) of his characters were destroyed.
-It was a wish of the actor, who feared that someone would misuse the material.
+It was a wish of the actor, who feared that someone would misuse the material whether deliberately or not.